alphabin1/maestro-mobile-automation-sample/README.md

-# Maestro Mobile Testing Example
+# Maestro Mobile Automation Example
 Welcome to the automation testing for the Demo application using Maestro, a powerful mobile testing framework.
 This repository contains the necessary resources to perform ene-to-end testing on the Demo application.

 ## Pre-Requisites